Manipur violence: Extent of court's intervention depends on what govt has done so far, says SC | Law-Order

 ''We have to necessarily ensure that the process of justice must go to her doorsteps, record her statement, record her statement in conditions which are conducive for recording of statement,'' the bench observed.

-Solicitor General Tushar Mehta, appearing for the Centre and the Manipur government, said the apex court may have a ''full-proof'' system which may be replicated everywhere.
+Solicitor General Tushar Mehta, appearing for the Centre and the Manipur government, said the apex court may have a ''fool-proof'' system which may be replicated everywhere.

-''We can't develop a system which is full-proof because they are all designed and operated by human beings.
+''We can't develop a system which is fool-proof because they are all designed and operated by human beings.
 We can only try,'' the CJI observed.

 Mehta said the government shares the concerns expressed by the apex court and the Union of India has no objection if the top court monitors the investigation into the violence.